The following presents and describes all available statuses of Tier Configuration and Tier Requests on the CloudBlue Connect platform.

 The system assigns the Draft state to a new tier request in case the dynamic validation capability is enabled.
 Therefore, the Connect platform enables Distributors implement the real-time validation of tier configuration requests.
 Once a tier request is successfully validated, the system transfers this request to the Pending state.
 Otherwise, this draft request is deleted.

-In case provided parameter data in a tier request is not valid, the system allows inquiring necessary information.
-Therefore, the system assigns the Inquiring status to this request and sends an email with a specific form to provided tier contacts.
-Once this form is successfully filled out, Connect applies provided data and transfers the request to the Pending state.
+In case parameter value should be specified by tiers or provided parameter data in a tier request is not valid, the system can assign the Inquiring status to this request.
+Therefore, the Connect platform sends an email with a specific form to provided tier contacts.
+Once this form is successfully filled out, the platform applies provided data and transfers the request to the Pending state.

-Note that it is also possible to reject inquiring request and transfer them to the Failed state or manually set them to the Pending state.
+Note that it is also possible to reject inquiring request and transfer them to the Failed state.
+In addition, the system enables to manually set tier requests to the Pending state.

 Once the system assigns the Pending status to tier requests, Vendors are required to process these pending requests.
 Depending on the Vendors actions, the system transfers these requests to the Approved state or the Failed state.
 Furthermore, note that Vendors can also inquire parameter data and consequently transfer a pending request to the Inquiring state.